finbourne/lusid-sdk-python/sdk/docs/TransactionTransactionFeesApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionTransactionFeesApi)
-    effective_at = 'effective_at_example' # str | The date and time at which the query is effective. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the TransactionFees.
+    effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve TransactionFee properties.
+Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the TransactionFees.
 Defaults to latest if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing TransactionFees from a previous call to list TransactionFees.
 This value is returned from the previous call.
-If a pagination token is provided the filter,  sortBy and asAt field must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter,  sortBy, effectiveAt and asAt field must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)